thatcovidlife/tcl-web/cline_docs/progress.md

 ## Future Improvements

-- Consider adding form field animations
+- Consider adding hover effects to cards and buttons
-- Implement success/error state animations
+- Implement loading states for images
-- Add form progress indicator for long forms
+- Add micro-interactions for better user experience
-- Consider adding file upload for support attachments
+- Consider adding parallax effects to the marketing visual
+- Implement dark mode support for animations